radicle-dev/old.radicle.xyz/content/docs/rad-cli-reference.rst

                       fzf (note that fzf has to be installed).
                       If the option '--unread' is appended, only unread issues are listed.
-                      Unread issues are marked with a * before the timestamp. new          - Create a new issue in $EDITOR show         - Show an issue
+                      Unread issues are marked with a * after the timestamp. new          - Create a new issue in $EDITOR show         - Show an issue
        comment      - Add a comment to an issue